aravie/cs630-qemu-lab/README.md

     $ make boot G=0

-Or with `SRC` to configure together:
+By default, `src/rtc.s` is compiled and boot, Or use `SRC` to specify one:

     $ make boot SRC=src/rtc.s
     $ make boot SRC=res/rtcdemo.s